ShanaFoster/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/c6728959-b634-4728-bdf9-d0060ec3972c)
 <br />
 </p>
-Remote Desktop protocol (RDP) primarly uses Transmission Control Protocol (tcp) on port 3389).
-It enables a remote connection between a client and a host system, allowing users to control and access a device as if they were physcialy present.
-The image demonstrate an active desktop remote session using a public IP address prodived by Mircosoft Azure.
+Remote Desktop Protocol (RDP) primarily uses Transmission Control Protocol (TCP) on port 3389.
+It enables a remote connection between a client and a host system, allowing users to control and access a device as if they were physically present.
+The image demonstrates an active Remote Desktop session using a public IP address provided by Microsoft Azure.
 This connection is used to remotely access the virtual machine.

 <br />
 </p>